Christianity was Young Once

 I suppose we have permission to do so again.

-I suppose what will last is what resonates and continues to resonate with those who encounter it.
+I suppose what will last is what resonates, and continues resonating, with those who encounter it.